Kloudless/file-picker/README.md

   even though the copy has not yet completed.
 Please migrate to using `'sync'` instead for similar behavior with a guarantee that the copy is successful.

+  The Kloudless File Explorer will fire the `error` event when the copy operation is not fully successful.

 * `upload_location_account` : string